-Holly Swinton is a dyslexia assessor, author, speaker and trainer.
+Holly Swinton is a dyslexia assessor, author, speaker and tutor.
 She understands, both from first-hand experience and academic study, the strengths and weaknesses of dyslexia.
 Her life is dedicated to helping dyslexic individuals to unlock their enormous potential.

 Holly is a graduate of Royal Holloway-University of London, Bath Spa University and Edge Hill University.
 She lives and works in Kenilworth, Warwickshire.

 She started her career as a primary school teacher, teaching children from Reception to Year Six.
 After leaving the teaching profession, she spent several years as a one-to-one tutor of children with learning difficulties.
 In the process, she developed tried-and-tested ways to help under-achieving children progress to the top of the class.